Student Clubs

 Civil Discourse is formally defined as the “engagement in discourse intended to enhance understanding”.
 Our club strives to foster an inclusive and diverse space for conversations ranging from all fields of contemporary discourse (geopolitics, social issues, philosophy, etc.) with the intent of promoting mutual understanding and bridging divides across spectrums of thought.
 In said discussions, we will abandon the notions of “winner” and “loser” as civil discourse is not a debate but instead a space for good faith discussion, which ideally will lead to all participants of the community winning.

-The Asian American Association at Portledge endeavors to celebrate and inform others about Asian culture, accomplishments, and the sociopolitical issues that Asians and Asian Americans must face.
-The Asian American Association aspires to help students develop into future leaders who are not afraid to voice their opinions or express their ideas on the present issues in today’s society.
-Because the Portledge student body comprises both Asian American students and students from Asia, we find it particularly important to offer room to explore both of these similar, yet also very different, experiences together in conversation.
-The Asian American Association will be a welcoming and safe space that brings together both the AAPI and international Asian communities at Portledge, along with any students who want to become more aware of the AAPI community.
-Overall, the Asian American Association will be a welcoming and safe space to all that aims to spread awareness of Asian culture and help address the political and social obstacles that Asian students are forced to overcome.
+The Asian Student Association at Portledge endeavors to celebrate and inform others about Asian culture, accomplishments, and the sociopolitical issues that Asians and Asian Americans have to face.
+The Asian Student Association aspires to help students develop into future leaders who are not afraid to voice their opinions or express their ideas on the present issues in today’s society.
+Overall, the Asian Student Association will be a welcoming and safe space for all, aiming to spread awareness of Asian culture and help address the political and social obstacles that Asian students are forced to overcome.

 • Robotics Teams